ICAMS/calphy/docs/source/gettingstarted.md

 cp liblammps${SHLIB_EXT}* $CONDA_PREFIX/lib/
 ```

-The combined libraries **should be available** on the system or the environment paths.
-Please see here for more details.

-Once LAMMPS is compiled and the libraries are available in an accessible location, the following commands can be used within python to test the installation:
+5. Once LAMMPS is compiled and the libraries are available in an accessible location, the following commands can be used within python to test the installation:

 ```
 from lammps import lammps
 lmp = lammps()
 ```
-Now, we install pylammpsmpi using,
+6. Now, we install pylammpsmpi using,

 ```
 pip install pylammpsmpi
 ```
-and finally calphy:
+7. And finally calphy:

 ```
 cd calphy